andyeske/How-to-CAD-Almost-Anything/README.md

 ### Session 2: Splines, Sketch Pictures, and some Geography!
 (Wednesday, January 17)

-**Objective:** In this session, we’ll continue exploring some of the most powerful Solidworks tools.
+**Objective:** In this session, we’ll continue exploring some of the most powerful SolidWorks tools.
 Session 2’s goals include:
 *	Learning how to use the spline tool.
 *	Learning how to add a picture and sketch on it.